-The ground beef filling makes these a hearty meal and a favorite of meat lovers.
-Feel free to use ground turkey for a lighter filling.
-Italian sausage is another option for the filling.
-Brown the sausage with the garlic and onion and then continue with the recipe.
+The ground beef filling makes this a hearty meal and a favorite of meat lovers.
+Feel free to use ground turkey for a lighter filling, however.
+Italian sausage is another great option for the filling— just make sure to brown the sausage with the garlic and onion and then continue with the recipe as listed!

 - 18 to 20 pasta shells (jumbo, about 6 to 8 ounces)

 - 1 onion (chopped)

 - 1/2 cup breadcrumbs (Italian, Parmesan, or garlic seasoned)

 - 1/2 cup grated Parmesan cheese (plus more for serving)

 Cook the pasta in boiling salted water following the package directions, just until tender and still firm; drain and set aside.

 While the pasta is cooking, heat the olive oil in a large skillet.
 When the skillet is hot, add the ground beef making sure to break it up into smaller chunks with a spatula or wooden spoon as it cooks.
 Add the onion to the skillet and continue to cook until the beef is no longer pink.
 Add the garlic and cook for about 1 minute longer; drain mixture well.